 Charity is the first principle of the Order.

-while claiming their rightful place in society.
-Today the Order uses that strength to speak out for religiously moral values in a culture that has forsaken them.
+in the Faith while claiming their rightful place in society.
+Today the Order uses that strength to speak out for Catholic moral values in a culture that has forsaken them.

 Fraternity is the third principle of the Order.